Part of the America’s Entrepreneurs Special Report

 Focus on features and support — not just price —for boomers.
 And show how your item helps people continue living their lives they way they want.

-Over the last two years, however, we started noticing that most of our new customers tended to be older.
+Over the last four years, however, we started noticing that most of our new customers tended to be older.
 They were looking for a bike to: maintain their independence, continue to do the things they loved and ride more with their friends and family.

 Although I had expected EVELO buyers to be primarily commuters (and we certainly have a fair share of those), we saw a lot more people in their 50s, 60s and 70s.
 And while they appreciated all the cutting-edge technology in our bikes, they were even more thrilled about what our bikes let them do.